 Sometimes, when the air gets compressed, you may notice some moisture that starts to condense and gather inside the compressor tank and also in between the air-lines.
 Many issues may happen due to the presence of water between the air-lines.
 Messed up painting jobs and tools freezing up during cold atmosphere are among those annoying scenarios that may happen.
 Look for the drain plug your compressor tank has.

 Every compressor comes with a drain plug, and yours should have one as well.
 You must remove it every time after you use the compressor.
 Removing it helps release the jammed water.
 When the weather is humid or cold, water particularly becomes a big problem.
 I recommend installing a water refiner on the channel port before you hook up the hose.

 All I’ve mentioned in the segments above are quick and easy fixes addressing the most commonly encountered problems of air compressors.
 Some of the fixes may require several parts replacements such as gauge, valve, solenoid, or tubing.

-Those are the ways to fix air compressors on your own.
+Those are the ways to fix or repair air compressors on your own.

 If you are looking for the best portable air compressor for your vehicle tires then do not worry, we listed down the best ones among them.